-Spine and orthopedics research across St. David’s HealthCare focuses on improving patient outcomes through innovative treatments and technologies.
+At St. David’s HealthCare, our spine and orthopedics research focuses on improving patient outcomes through innovative treatment and technology.

-Our affiliated physicians and institutes are involved in research studies of novel spine and total joint (knees, hips and shoulders) implants, therapeutics, surgical procedures, and medications.
-We have a strong focus on driving innovation in advanced imaging, surgical pre-planning, robotics and minimally invasive surgical procedures.
+Our affiliated physicians investigate novel spine and joint (knees, hips and shoulders) implants, therapeutics, surgical procedures, pre- and post-operative care paradigms, and medications.
+We drive innovation in advanced imaging, surgical pre-planning, robotics and procedures that encourage faster recovery.
 Select areas include:

-Our physician researchers are using mathematical models to understand the costs and outcomes of spine surgery and prolonged non-surgical care for treatment of herniated lumbar disks.
-We are investigating outcomes in patients undergoing operative and non-operative treatment for lumbar disc disease (LDD), which is one of the most common causes of low back pain.
-The pain and discomfort associated with LDD often spontaneously resolves over time; however, lumbar discectomy (removal of part of a disc) is the most frequently performed surgical procedure in the United States, and is typically done on an elective basis.
-The aim of this research is to better understand when it is advantageous to continue conservative care and when it is most beneficial for the patient to undergo a surgical procedure.
-This study may greatly improve treatment decisions and reduce the impact on the everyday lives of patients undergoing treatment for common problems such as herniated vertebral discs or sciatica.
+Our physician researchers use qualitative (such as patient surveys) and quantitative (such as biomechanics and imaging) methods to understand the costs and outcomes of surgery and prolonged non-surgical care for treatment of degenerative, traumatic, and congenital conditions.
+For instance, we monitor outcomes for patients undergoing operative and non-operative treatment for lumbar disc disease, one of the most common causes of low back pain.
+The pain and discomfort associated with lumbar disc disease often resolves over time; however, lumbar discectomy (removal of part of a disc) is the most frequently performed surgical procedure in the United States, and is typically performed on an elective basis.
+By following the progress of our patients, we seek to better understand when patients will benefit most by continued conservative care or a surgical procedure.
+Similarly, we are comparing outcomes for patients who undergo different surgical approaches for similar conditions to understand which procedures are best suited to treat each individual patient.
+This research may greatly improve treatment decisions and reduce the impact on everyday life for our patients and others around the world.

 - Degenerative Disk Disease